 When creating your handout flyers, always use the best picture of your pet, preferably a color photo showing the entire pet – the larger the photo, the better.
 Place the photo in the center of the flyer.
 Be sure your flyer includes details such as your pet’s breed, coloring, hair length, any distinctive markings, whether it was wearing a collar, and the location and date the pet was last seen.
 If your pet is timid, add that information to your flyer.
 Include a phone number where you can be reached in big, bold numbers and encourage calls anytime day or night.
 Be sure to change the recording on your home phone machine to refer people to another phone number such as a pager or cell phone.
 The last thing you want is someone to call you at 12:00 noon to say they see your dog and you don’t get the message until 6:00 p.m.!
 If you don’t own a pager or a cell phone, borrow one!

-When creating flyers and placing ads in the local Classifieds section, it is important to withhold at least one identifying mark or characteristic of your lost pet, in case you need it later to verify that a person has actually found your pet and is not trying to scam you – it’s unfortunate, but it does happen.
-For safety considerations, DO NOT include your name, your address, or a specific reward amount on your flyer!
-The type of people that you hope will call are animal lovers who don’t care about the money – not folks looking to make a quick buck.
-Whenever you go to claim your pet, be sure to take someone with you – and do not pay any reward until you actually have your pet back.
+When creating flyers and placing ads on Craig’s List, NextDoor, and Facebook it is important to withhold at least one identifying mark or characteristic of your lost pet, in case you need it later to verify that a person has actually found your pet and is not trying to scam you – it’s unfortunate, but it does happen.
+For safety considerations, DO NOT include your name, your address, or your pet’s name on your flyer!
+Whenever you go to claim your pet, be sure to take someone with you – and if you decide that you want to offer a reward (which we do not recommend) do not pay any reward until you actually have your pet back.
 If someone asks you to wire money because h or she found your pet but is now in a different city, DO NOT BELIEVE IT, as this is a common scam.

 Post Your Posters Where They Will Be Seen